sebastipa/TOSCA/docs/sphinx/source/01_user_guide/input_files/ibm.rst

 IBM, where the latter means that the body can move without limitations inside the computational domain.
 The IBM has been fully parallelized and it features fast algorithms to perform both topology tests (inside-outside) or the search that finds, at every iteration, the closest fluid mesh cell for each IBM surface triangle.
-TOSCA's IBM is referred to as a sharp-interface method, where boundary conditions are not applied my means of momentum source terms, but rather by directly recunstructing the boundary condition at the IBM fluid cells.
+TOSCA's IBM is referred to as a sharp-interface method, where boundary conditions are not applied by means of momentum source terms, but rather by directly recunstructing the boundary condition at the IBM fluid cells.
-These cells are selected by using the following algorithm.
+These cells are selected through the following algorithm.
 First, all cells whose center lies inside the IBM body are marked as IBM solid cells.
 These cells are blanked when solving the governing equations.
 Then, wherever an IBM solid cell is adjacent to a fluid cell, this fluid cell is transformed into an IBM fluid cell, where BCs are reconstructed, so that IBM solid cells are always enclosed in a layer of IBM fluid cells.
 This distinction, which can be seen as a cell coloring algorithm, is saved in the *nv* field, which marks each cell based on its IBM